exorde-labs/exorde-client/CONTRIBUTING.md

 **Each scraper is required to implement an asynchronous method: `async def query(url: str, parameters: dict) -> AsyncGenerator[Item, None]`.
 This method takes a URL string and yields an asynchronous generator of `Item` objects.
 Each `Item` has a strict JSON format, as defined in** [Exorde's data schema](https://github.com/exorde-labs/exorde-client/blob/main/exorde/schema_valide.json)**.**

 **Parameters is a dict that embed common & specific parameters for scrapers.
-General parameters like: max_oldness_seconds (when to reject posts based on post date).**
+General parameters like: max_oldness_seconds (when to reject posts based on post date).
+If your scraper is login-based, assume to find your logins in this dict (password, email, username, etc).**

 Please use: **`from typing import AsyncGenerator`**